LelsersLasers/EVC-BMS-Frontend/README.md

 	- Voltage difference
 	- Current
 - Automatically create a graph from `log.csv`
+- A "currently balancing" bar color?
+	- How to determine if it's balancing?
 - Appearance:
 	- In general, better CSS
 	- Ex: better color diversity (and maybe some less aggressive colors)